Contact Barclays Customer Service

 A cheque typically takes five days to clear, but if the funds aren’t available from the person who issued the cheque, it could take longer for the cheque to be returned.

 Barclays often have new offers, services and rates.
-So if you are ever in the market for a loan, mortgage, insurance or simply want a new way to invest or save, check out the variety of products online or give Barclays a call to find out more.
+So if you are ever in the market for a loan, mortgage, insurance or simply want a new way to invest or save, check out the variety of products online or give Barclays customer services a call to find out more.

 What if I’m stuck without my PINsentry card reader, can I still access my account online?